yy7-f/Portfolio/README.md

 ![Brain](/images/brainmri.png)

 ## Maintenance Prediction for Turbofan Jet Engine
 LSTM, RNN, and 1D-CNN models were developed for regression and classification tasks using time series data.
 Dimension reduction was also conducted through data analysis.
-Regression objective: Predicting the remaining useful life (RUL) of a machine
-Classification objective: Predicting the failure of machine in upcoming specific periods
+Regression objective is Predicting the remaining useful life (RUL) of a machine.
+Classification objective is Predicting the failure of machine in upcoming specific periods
 [Github Link](https://github.com/yy7-f/Maintenance-Prediction-for-Turbofan-Jet-Engine)

 ![image](https://github.com/yy7-f/Portfolio/assets/76237852/193d9cb9-726b-48c8-9e9d-2b599ac4a481)